puzant/movies-tracker/README.md

 Welcome to the React Movie Tracker App!
 This application allows users to track and manage their favorite movies, explore movie details, search for movies, and much more.

+> This front-end React application was developed purely for fun.
+You can explore the newest movies and obtaining additional details about them.
+If you have a [TMDb account](https://www.themoviedb.org/), you have the option to log in to the app, enabling you to rate movies, include them in your favorites list, and access your profile overview.

 ## Preview
 ### Desktop view